bageme1500/DOM-learning-JS-/README.md

 so let us say!
 -player one choose two on the dice
 -then player two chooses six on the dice
--now in this scenario playere two is a winner.
+-now in this scenario player two is a winner.

-The code is basically written in html and javascript so you just need to clone the repository and run directly to your computer.
+The code is basically written in html and javaScript so you just need to clone the repository and run directly to your computer.

 -The contents are based on the lessons tought by Dr. Angela Yu from the appbrew